Return on Investment, or ROI, shows how profitable an activity was by looking at its upfront cost versus the net profit it produced.

 Then divide this by the cost of the investment ($10,000) and you get 0.2.

-Finally, multiply this by 100 and you get 20% as your overall Return on Investment.
+Finally, multiply this by 100 and you get 20% as your overall ROI.

 Unfortunately, things are not always as straightforward as the examples above.
-Calculating Return on Investment can be tricky if the costs and returns are not clear.
+Calculating ROI can be tricky if the costs and returns are not clear.

 With stocks and shares, broker fees and dividends need to be considered.
 In the world of marketing, costs can change quickly and dramatically (i.e. maybe you have to hire an expert to build your campaign) which adds to the investment cost.